New Zealand voted YES

-At the General Election on 17 October, you will be asked to vote on whether terminally ill New Zealanders, who meet strict criteria, can request medical help to end their lives.
+As part of the General Election held on 17 October 2020, New Zealanders were asked to vote on whether terminally ill individuals, who met strict criteria, could request medical help to end their lives.
 Two thirds of voters chose Yes in that referendum, and the End of Life Choice Act came into effect on 7 November 2021.

-To make up your mind, you need the facts.
-Yes for Compassion provides up-to-date, accurate and factual information about the End of Life Choice Act in the lead up to the 2020 referendum.
+Yes for Compassion provided up-to-date, accurate and factual information about the End of Life Choice Act in the lead up to the 2020 referendum.

 You can also read more about the referendum on the government’s website here.